robertdebock/presentations/terraform-and-ansible.md

 }
 ```

-Drawback: Running `terraform apply` does not run the playbook automatically.
+Drawback: Does not run the playbook automatically.

 ----